About Us

 General Dynamics, Electric Boat Corporation

-Randy began his career as a Naval Architect at General Dynamics, Electric Boat Division working there for 11 years on a wide variety of nuclear submarine designs and construction programs.
-Highlights of his successful years at “EB” included:
+I began my career as a Naval Architect at General Dynamics, Electric Boat Division working there for 11 years on a wide variety of nuclear submarine designs and construction programs.
+I really enjoyed this job.
+Highlights of my successful years at “EB” included:

 688 Class Nuclear Submarine